StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 1. Provide methods to generate Dagitty, GraphViz and LightGraph plots from the DAG model.
 2. Investigate other ways to represent a DAG (vs. the current Dict formulation).
+3. Method `adjustment_sets(dag, paths)` - options for conditioning
-2. Implement `impliedConditionalIndependencies()`
+4. Method `impliedConditionalIndependencies()`
-3. Investigate Lightgraphs.jl to display the DAGs.
+5. Investigate Lightgraphs.jl to display the DAGs.
-4. Documentation
+6. Documentation
+7. Interoperability methods with Dagitty and ggm.
-5. ...
+8. ...

 More testing:

 1. Method `paths=all_paths(dag, :f, :x)` - find all paths between nodes :f and :l.
 2. Method `backdoor_paths(bd_paths)` - which are backdoor paths?
 3. Method `backdoor_paths=select_backdoor_paths(paths)` - which paths are open?
-4. Method `adjustment_sets(dag, paths)` - options for conditioning
+4. Method `show_dag_path(dag, path)` - show path directions using arrows
-5. show_dag_path(dag, path)
 6. ...

 # Versions